KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   Use the Chrome JS parser to get the AST.
 -   If AST is the way to fo formatting, then look into all the programming languages out there and integrate their AST into the project, and then provide an option to format each node.
 This would make the project a universal formatter.

-## (HTML) - Analyze DOM

--   There are chrome extensions that deal with analyzing DOM like number of nodes.
-Consolidate all the extensions into one script/extension.
--   Chrome console shows DOM after JD render.
-Ctrl-U shows HTML returned by the server.
-In the chrome DOM, spaces and newline nodes are not shows.
-In your project show these as well.

 ## (Other) - Project version and info tracker

 **Motivation**\